awslabs/genai-bedrock-agent-chatbot/code/lambdas/action-lambda/README.md

 #### Output

-This lambda generats the following output
+This lambda generates the following output

 ```json
 {